Jason Brown (figure skater): 2012–2013 season: World Junior silver

-2013–2014 season
+2013–2014 season: Olympics team bronze & first Grand Prix medal

 In May 2013, Brown and his coach, Kori Ade, moved to the Colorado Sports Center in Monument, Colorado.
-His secondary coaches include Eddie Shipstad and Ryan Jahnke.
+His secondary coaches included Eddie Shipstad and Ryan Jahnke.

 Brown won the silver medal in his senior international debut at the 2013 Nebelhorn Trophy in Oberstdorf, Germany.
-On September 30, 2013, he was called up to replace reigning Olympic champion Evan Lysacek at Skate America after the latter withdrew due to injury.
+On September 30, 2013, he was called up to replace Evan Lysacek at Skate America after the latter withdrew due to injury.
 Brown finished fifth at the event, his first senior Grand Prix event.
 In November 2013, he competed at a Grand Prix event in Paris, the 2013 Trophée Éric Bompard, and won the bronze medal.
-He also attracted much attention from the skating public and the French, in particular, becoming a crowd favorite.
+He also attracted much attention from the skating public and the French in particular, becoming a crowd favorite.

 At the U.S. Championships in January 2014, Brown placed third in the short program and first in the free skate with his Riverdance program, which became a viral video garnering more than 4 million hits.
 He won the silver medal and was named in the U.S. team to the 2014 Winter Olympics in Sochi, Russia.
 In Sochi, while Jeremy Abbott skated the short program in the team event, Brown was assigned to the free program and placed fourth.
 He and team USA were awarded the bronze medal.
 In the singles event, he was in sixth place after the short program but less than a point off third.
 He placed eleventh in the free skate and finished ninth overall.
 At the end of the season, he performed in twelve Stars on Ice shows before returning to training.

-2014–2015 season
+2014–2015 season: Second Grand Prix medal

 Brown began the 2014–15 season at the 2014 Nebelhorn Trophy, an ISU Challenger Series event, and won the gold medal after placing first in both programs.
 At 2014 Skate America, he came in second.
 He placed fifth at 2014 Rostelecom Cup with a personal best in the free skate of 159.24 points.
 His placements earned him 7th place in the Grand Prix series, just missing the cut for the final.

 At the 2015 U.S. Championships, Brown won the short program with the second-highest points in the U.S. Championships' history.
 He finished the free skating second and won his first U.S. title.
 Until then, he had not tried a quad jump in competition.
 At the 2015 Four Continents Championships, he tried a quad jump in the short program, placing ninth.
 In the free skate, he set his personal best and finished sixth overall.

 Brown placed fourth overall at the 2015 World Figure Skating Championships, placing sixth in the short program and fifth in the free skate.
 At the 2015 ISU World Team Trophy, he placed second overall to contribute to Team USA's gold medal.